OWASP/java-html-sanitizer/docs/maven.md

 </dependency>
 ```

-will make the sanitizer available.
+...will make the sanitizer available.

 Be sure to change the
 [version](https://cwiki.apache.org/confluence/display/MAVENOLD/Dependency+Mediation+and+Conflict+Resolution#DependencyMediationandConflictResolution-DependencyVersionRanges)